microsoft/msticpy/docs/source/ExtendingMsticpy.rst

 parameterized queries to writing your own data provider or context provider.

-Some of these require coding, while others are can be done by creating YAML configuration files.
+Some of these require coding, while others can be done by creating YAML configuration files.
 For Data Providers and Context/TI providers there is also a plugin model that allows you to create private providers and load them from a local